 Digital Object Identifier (DOI)

 Zhang, Hankun; Tuckmantel, Werner; Eaton, J. Brek; Yuen, Po Wai; Yu, Li Fang; Bajjuri, Krishna Mohan; Fedolak, Allison; Wang, Daguang; Ghavami, Afshin; Caldarone, Barbara; Paterson, Neil E.; Lowe, David A.; Brunner, Daniela; and Lukas, Ronald J., "Chemistry And Behavioral Studies Identify Chiral Cyclopropanes As Selective Î±4Î²2-Nicotinic Acetylcholine Receptor Partial Agonists Exhibiting An Antidepressant Profile" (2012).
-Neurobiology.
+Translational Neuroscience.
 195.